gabrielchl/novice-expert-dev-classifier-replication-package/README.md

 ## Structure

-`dev-code/` - Developer's code used to train the models
+`dev-code/` and `dev-code-original/` - Developer's code used to train the models (dev-code contains code with "original code" removed)

 `Halstead-Complexity-Measures/` - A Java program developed by [Ahmed A. Metwally](https://github.com/aametwally/Halstead-Complexity-Measures) that extracts halstead metrics from a piece of Java code.
 Modified to export values to a CSV file instead of printing to standard output.

-`novice_usernames.txt` and `expert_usernames.txt` - Text files containing a list of novice and expert usernames, to label the code in `dev-code/`.
+`novice_usernames.txt` and `expert_usernames.txt` - Text files containing a list of novice and expert usernames, to label the code in `dev-code/` and `dev-code-original/`.

 `features_extractor.py` - Extracts all features (except halstead metrics, which have to be obtained through the separate program mentioned above).